kwedwick/weekday-scheduler/README.md

 1. First I needed to build out the bootsrap rows and columns to contain the time schedule
 2. Next was the find the kind of text box I needed to use
 3. When I had the bootstrap div's planned, I looked at the CSS to place them accordingly.
 Some weren't entirely used and may rework them later.
-4. Javascript was then planned out:
+4. JavaScript was then planned out:
     - Started with getting the time and date done on top to have it refresh every second to match the time up as much as possible
     - Linked the text box with the save button
     - Then coded to save and load functions
     - Finally, needd the hourly tasks to change color based on the hours
         - Ultimately, I didn't like the text fields changing color because I thought it was tacky and hard to read so I put them on the time column.
-If this would be a requirement, i would potentially have the background color outsdie of the text box change color instead to keep readability high.
+If this would be a directive, I would potentially have the background color outsdie of the text box change color instead to keep readability high.

 ## Issues